Human Sacrifices At ‘German Stonehenge’? Dismembered Remains Of 10 Women And Children Found At Pömmelte Site

 Possible Human Sacrifices

 But the excavations at the ancient Neolithic site yielded more than just broken pots and animal bones.
-Inside the pits at Pömmelte henge the archaeologists found evidence of what seems to be human sacrifice.
+Inside the pits at Pömmelte henge, the archaeologists found evidence of what seems to be human sacrifice.

 Buried together with more artifacts that looked to be ceremonially broken to pieces, the team unearthed the remains of 10 sacrificial victims — all women, teenagers, and children, who appear to have met a gruesome end.